-RVT specific courses must have been completed no more than 5 years prior to applying for the RVT examination.
-General subjects such as math or biology, may have been completed at any time prior to applying.
-(Note: The Veterinary Medical Board is considering eliminating the 5 year limit on courses and work experience but has not done so as of the publication of the Handbook.)
+The RVT specific courses are no longer required to have been completed no more than 5 years prior to applying for the RVT examination.
+They may have been completed at any time.
+General subjects such as math or biology, may also have been completed at any time prior to applying.